Nonclassical States for Non-Hermitian Hamiltonians with the Oscillator Spectrum: Nonclassical states for non-Hermitian oscillators

-In order to obtain more information about the nonclassicality of the states $\vert \phi_{K,r}^b \rangle$, let us apply the beam-splitter technique discussed in the appendix.
-We may study the purity (linear entropy) $S_L$ in terms of either the transmission coefficient $T$ characterizing the beam-splitter or the `probability' parameter $\eta$ that defines the superposition (\ref{finite2})-(\ref{binomial}).
-In the former case it is convenient to fix $K$ and ${\cal E}_b$ to parameterize the purity with $r$ and $\eta$.
-This has been done with $K=10$ and ${\cal E}_b= 9$ to obtain the curves which are shown in Fig.~\ref{FigPuB1}.
-As we can see, the purity is equal to zero for $T=0$ and $T=1$.
-These results give no information about the nonclassicality of $\vert \phi_{K,r}^b \rangle$ since they correspond to complete reflectance (i.e., the beam-splitter is indeed a perfect mirror) and complete transparence (no beam-splitter), so the output is respectively the vacuum and the state that was injected as input.
-In general, the purity reaches its maximum at $T=\sqrt{0.5}$, i.e., when the beam-splitter used in the test is $50/50$.
-Besides, the larger values of $r$ lead to stronger nonclassicality in the optimized binomial states.
+Let us apply also the beam-splitter technique (see Appendix~\ref{ApB}) to the states we are dealing with.
+We may study the purity (linear entropy) $S_L$ in terms of either the transmission coefficient $T$ of the beam-splitter or the probability $p$ that defines the superposition (\ref{opclas}).
+In the former case it is convenient to fix $N$ and ${\cal E}_b$ to parameterize the purity with $r$ and $p$.
+Then one finds that the purity is equal to zero for $T=0$ and $T=1$, see Fig.~\ref{FigPuB1}.
+However, it is important to remark that such results give no special information since they correspond to complete reflectance (i.e., the beam-splitter is indeed a perfect mirror) and complete transparency (no beam-splitter), so the output is respectively the vacuum and the state which was injected in input.
+In general, for other values of $T$, the purity reaches its maximum at $T=\sqrt{0.5}$, i.e., when the testing beam-splitter is $50/50$.

-To analyze $S_L$ in terms of the probability parameter $\eta$ we must fix $K$ and $T$.
-Using $K=10$, with a $50/50$ beam-splitter (i.e. $T=\sqrt{0.5}$), we have obtained the curves depicted in Fig.~\ref{FigPuB2}.
-With the exception of the purity for $r=0$, in all the cases we have $S_L >0$ for any value of $\eta$.
-That is, the optimized binomial states $\vert \phi_{K,r}^b \rangle$ are nonclassical.
-Coming back to the case $r=0$, we see that the purity is equal to zero at $\eta=0$ only.
-However, this latter value of $\eta$ means that the superposition (\ref{finite2})-(\ref{binomial}) includes only one eigenvector, the corresponding to the lowest energy which, for $r=0$, is precisely $\vert \varphi_{r=0} \rangle$.
-Then, it is natural to find $S_L=0$ in this case because $\vert \varphi_0 \rangle$ is a classical state.
+To analyze $S_L$ in terms of the probability $p$ we must fix $N$ and $T$.
+Then, with exception of the purity for $r=0$, we find $S_L >0$ for any value of $p$ (see Fig.~\ref{FigPuB2}).
+The latter confirms, once again, that the optimized binomial states $\phi_b (x)$ are nonclassical.
+Concerning the case $r=0$, the purity is equal to zero at $p=0$ only.
+Thus, the superposition (\ref{opclas}) only includes the vacuum state $\varphi_0(x)$, which is clearly classical.